Link Building Tools: What We Actually Use for Client Campaigns

 $24-1,400 per month.
 Cheaper at low volumes (under 200 active prospects).
 Less sophisticated sequencing.
 We recommend it for solo operators or in-house teams just starting outreach work, not for established agencies.

-Cold-Email Tools to Avoid
+Cold-Email Tools To Avoid

 Mailshake, Lemlist, Reply.io.
 These are sales-oriented cold-email tools, not link-building tools.
 They lack the prospect-tracking schema that link-building campaigns require (target URL per prospect, anchor preference, publisher history).
 Force-fitting them to link building wastes more hours than it saves licence cost.